Bethel, Alaska: Transportation and economy

 The state-owned Bethel Airport is the regional transportation hub, and is served by three passenger carriers, including Alaska Airlines, Grant Aviation, and Renfro's Alaskan Adventure.
 It also receives service from three major cargo operators: Everts Air Cargo, Northern Air Cargo, Lynden Air Cargo, and numerous small air taxi services.
 The airport ranks third in the state for total number of flights.
 It offers a 6,400 foot (1,951-meter) asphalt runway, a 4,000 foot (1,219-meter) asphalt runway, and 1,850 foot (564-meter) gravel crosswind runway, and is currently undergoing a $7 million renovation and expansion.
 Three float plane bases are nearby: Hangar Lake, H Marker Lake, and the Kuskokwim River.

-The Port of Bethel is the northernmost medium-draft port in the United States.
+The Port of Bethel is the northernmost, medium-draft port in the United States.
 River travel is the primary means of local transportation in the summer.
 A Bethel-based barge service provides goods to Kuskokwim villages.

 Within Bethel are approximately 16 mi of roads that are not connected to any contiguous highway system.
 Winter ice roads lead to several nearby villages, but their condition varies depending on temperature and snowfall.
 An extensive network of snow machine trails connects Bethel to villages all over the Delta, from the Bering Sea to the Yukon.

 The town's single paved road, about 10 miles (16 km), supports a taxicab industry.
 With 93 taxi drivers, the town has more cab drivers per capita than any other city in the US.
 Most local cab drivers are Albanian or South Korean immigrants.

 Bethel is home to the lone detention center in southwestern Alaska, the Yukon Kuskokwim Correction Center.
 This prison has a capacity of 207 inmates, men and women, and a staff of 45.

-Bethel is also the site of a proposed major Alaskan coal-fired power station and a unique 8.5 mi prototype single-wire earth return electrical intertie to Napakiak, Alaska, constructed in 1981.
+Bethel is also the site of a unique 8.5 mi prototype single-wire earth return electrical intertie to Napakiak, Alaska, constructed in 1981.

+Government

 Education

-Lower Kuskokwim School District operates five schools in Bethel:
+Lower Kuskokwim School District (LKSD) operates five schools in Bethel: